Personal Work

 Strangers of Shanghai

+Exploring the streets of Shanghai through my lens in the summer of 2021.
 As a portrait photographer, I have always been fascinated by the diverse range of people in our ever-changing city.
-From the morning exercise enthusiasts in the parks to the neighbours strolling through the alleys and the hardworking individuals in the old streets — each person holds a significant place in my visual memories.
+From the morning exercise enthusiasts in the parks to the neighbours strolling through the alleys and the hardworking individuals in the old streets.
+Photography becomes a tool to extend memory.
+In this project, I chose red backdrop paper to highlight the individuals, red symbolising auspiciousness and joy in Chinese culture.

 Pink & Blue